Lynne Cotter, MPH; Thomas Bentley, MS; Pamela Imm, MS; Paul D. Creswell, PhD

 Introduction: Alcohol-related mortality is increasing nationally, but state-specific trends still need to be explored.
 This paper reviews the patterning of alcohol-related deaths among Wisconsin residents in the 2 decades prior to the COVID-19 pandemic.

 Methods: Data are from death certificates for state residents from 2000 through 2019.
 We used underlying cause of death codes (ICD-10) to classify deaths as 100% attributable to alcohol (ie, acute, chronic liver, and other chronic).
 Demographic characteristics were available for the most recent decedents (2015-2019).
 We assess trends in alcohol-related mortality and used chi-square tests to assess demographic differences compared to deaths from all other causes.

 Results: The number of alcohol-related deaths more than doubled from 2000 through 2019 in Wisconsin, rising from 394 in 2000 to 857 in 2019.
 In the 5 most recent years (2015-2019), the populations with significantly higher rates of alcohol-related deaths included men, middle-aged adults, Black residents, and those of Hispanic descent.
 Education level also was significantly related to alcohol-attributable mortality, as those with the highest and lowest education levels were the least likely to die from this cause.

-Discussion: Results of these analyses show that the number of deaths due to alcohol-related diseases has risen significantly since 2000, and this trend preceded the COVID-19 pandemic.
+Discussion/Conclusions: Results of these analyses show that the number of deaths due to alcohol-related diseases has risen significantly since 2000, and this trend preceded the COVID-19 pandemic.
 These rising mortality rates deserve the attention of the medical and public health communities.
 Our findings show that, in recent years, Hispanic individuals, men, and middle-aged adults are at a higher risk for alcohol-related deaths.
 Stakeholders may wish to consider interventions targeted to these groups.